SpikeHD/Dorion/README.md

     nix-shell -p dorion
     ```

+> [!NOTE]
-*Maintaining Dorion in a different package repository that I don't know about?
-Feel free to open a PR to add it here!*
+> Maintaining Dorion in a different package repository that I don't know about?
+Feel free to open a PR to add it here!

-## Other ways to get Dorion

-You can also [build it](#building) yourself, or download a [build artifact](https://github.com/SpikeHD/Dorion/actions/workflows/build.yml?query=branch%3Amain) from GitHub Actions!

 # Features